skyatmoon/CHoiCe-Dataset/README.md

 ## Data set browsing

 *<u>"The data of the dataset is collected from Professor Tom Gedeon and the complete handwriting paper of the CEDAR handwriting dataset.
-The data format is a 28x28 ".png" format picture."</u>*
+The data format is a 28x28 ".png" format picture.
+The data set has a total of sixty-two categories of 0-9, a-z and A-Z, corresponding to the files "data (1)" to "data (62)" in the order of "label.txt".
+The data set is divided into two parts, the unprocessed original data image is stored in the "data (1)" to "data (62)" in the "V0.2/data" folder, and the binarized data image Stored in "data (1)" to "data (62)" in the "V0.2/data-bin" folder."</u>*

 #### Data statistics